 2009 – 1st Team, Brian Marotta, Brandon Cogswell

-Coach Christodulu has presented at the New York State Baseball Coaches Association Clinic, the Baseball Coaches Association in Tucson Arizona.
+Coach Christodulu has presented at the New York State Baseball Coaches Association Clinic and the National High School Baseball Coaches Association in Tucson Arizona.
 He also has presented at local baseball clinics in Clifton Park and the throughout the Capital District.
+In addition, Coach has developed strong relationships with the local youth programs of Clifton Park and Halfmoon to assist in player development and programming.

 The 2017 season returned only one everyday player from the 2016 State Championship team.
 Throughout the regular season the team continued to develop and won impressive playoff games against Troy, C.B.A. and Saratoga to get to the Sectional Finals for the 5th consecutive year.
 Eight players were recognized on the All-Suburban Team, with Joe Palko also being named to the A.B.C.A.
 Region 1 All-Region Team.
 In addition, the June 2017 MLB amateur draft also witnessed former Shen A.B.C.A.
 All-American Justin Yurchak taken in the 12th round by the Chicago White Sox.
 Justin had just finished a successful spring season at Binghamton University and in the Cape Cod League with the Bourne Braves the previous summer where he was an named a starter for the All-Star summer classic held in Chatham.